juliano/juliano.github.io/_posts/2020-04-20-zio-http4s-a-simple-api-client.md

 ## The `Http4s` implementation

-Implementating the get request is straightforward:
+Implementing the get request is straightforward:

 ```scala
 package pdt.http